Local Offer, SEND & SENCo

 - Monitoring the progress of your child, identifying, planning and delivering any additional help your child may need (this could be additional support) and letting the special education needs/disabilities coordinator (SENCo) know as necessary.

-Donna (Area SENCo) is responsible for:
+Our SENCo is responsible for:

 - Working closely with key people, parents, carers and families to support each individual child to progress and develop.